MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Misty comes with a set of default "eyes" that display onscreen.
 But we encourage you to get creative and upload your own Misty "eyes" or other images.
 Misty's chest LED is also configurable.

-### ChangeDisplayImage
+### DisplayImage

 Displays an image on Misty's screen.
-Optionally, `ChangeDisplayImage` can display an image for a specific length of time and/or transparently overlay an image on Misty's eyes.
+Optionally, `DisplayImage` can display an image for a specific length of time and/or transparently overlay an image on Misty's eyes.
 Use `SaveImageAssetToRobot` to upload images to Misty.

 Note that it's not possible for a custom image to overlay another custom image.
 Misty's eyes always appear as the base image, behind an overlay.